mumtazmaqsood/Assignment/README.md

 # Test Result
     Test results avaliable in
     Repo Actions
-        -- All workflows and check all results
+        -- All workflows and check all results and test cases coverage

+    Allure Report is avaliable on localhost, need to configure and installed on local computer and then avaliable on http://192.168.99.1:59313/index.html this report is showing all testing activities and capturing, displaying captured images with description